isomerpages/moe-ast-elis/_professional-learning/Learning Opportunities/SkillsFuture for Educators (SFEd).md

 third_nav_title: Learning Opportunities
 variant: markdown
 ---
-The SFEd Differentiated Instruction courses enable English Language teachers to better respond to variation in students’ learning readiness, interests and learning profiles.
-The SFEd Inquiry-Based Learning courses enable teachers to guide students in exploring, coconstructing and inquiring into ideas and issues, and engaging in metacognitive learning processes.
+The SFEd Differentiated Instruction course enables English Language (EL) teachers to better respond to variation in students’ learning readiness, interests and learning profiles.
+The SFEd Inquiring Through Dialogue course enables teachers to guide students in exploring, co-constructing and inquiring into ideas and issues, and engaging in metacognitive learning processes.
+The SFEd E-Pedagogy and Blended Learning course enables teachers to harness educational technology effectively to foster active student learning.